History of ISTC

 While the Institute continued to produce significant research in socially relevant fields, in particular in early childhood education and health psychology, during the following two decades more specific interests of different research groups emerged.
 In 1984 a colony of tufted capuchin monkeys (at that time Cebus apella, now Sapajus sp, ), living in social groups, was hosted by the comparative psychology group at the Zoo of Rome (now Bioparco); linguistics evolved toward many different lines : early stages of language acquisition, neuropsychology of language, with the study of normal and pathological development, the study of the sign languages of the deaf (since 1988 a unit of the Institute is hosted at the Institute for the Deafmute - now ISSR - in Via Nomentana); studies in environmental psychology focused on the built environment.
 Research in information technology, in particular under the direction of Domenico Parisi (1987-1995) became increasingly relevant: from the computational methodologies in the study of language to the new technologies; from artificial intelligence and computer simulation to neural networks, artificial life, and robotics.

-The interdisciplinary orientation, which allowed the Institute to play a pioneer role in a number of research fields that have later been incorporated also in academic research and teaching, was pursued also by the next directors, Sebastiano Bagnara (1995-1998) and Virginia Volterra (1998-2002).
+The interdisciplinary orientation, which allowed the Institute to play a pioneering role in a number of research fields that have later been incorporated also in academic research and teaching, was pursued also by the next directors, Sebastiano Bagnara (1995-1998) and Virginia Volterra (1998-2002).
 In addition, under the direction of Virginia Volterra the role of the Institute as a training institution was strengthened, and an increasing number of doctoral students had the opportunity to conduct their thesis tutored by IP researchers.

 History of Magnetoencelography Unit in Fatebenefratelli Hospital - Rome